Link to article: Enhancing nanostructured nickel-rich lithium-ion battery cathodes via surface stabilization

 Northwestern University, Sejong University, Clemson University

-Journal of Vacuum Science & Technology AJournal of Vacuum Science & Technology A features reports of original research, letters, and review articles on interfaces and surfaces of materials, thin films, and plasmas.
+Journal of Vacuum Science & Technology AJournal of Vacuum Science & Technology A, an AVS journal published by AIP Publishing, features reports of original research, letters, and review articles on interfaces and surfaces of materials, thin films, and plasmas.
 JVST A publishes reports that advance the fundamental understanding of interfaces and surfaces at a fundamental level and that use this understanding to advance the state of the art in various technological applications.
 See: https://avs.scitation.org/journal/jva.